deviljin112/Python-OOP-Task6/README.md

 - Deposit
 - Withdraw
 - User Details
-- Hashing passwords using SHA256
+- Hashing passwords using SHA512 for maximum security
 - Data saved as JSON can be easily modified for CSV or SQL
 - Menu system (for user options)
 - Works on both Windows and Unix-based